Dry And/Or Oily Skin

 Dry Aging Skin

-Oily skin caused by genetics and hormones can be tough to prevent, but avoiding unhealthy processed, fried, and high glycemic foods may help.
+Oily skin caused by genetics and hormones can be tough to prevent, but avoiding unhealthy processed, fried, and high-glycemic foods may help.
 Oddly enough, treatment for oily skin is much the same as dry skin.
-A visit to one of our skin specialists will help you decide if which treatments are right for your skin profile.
+A visit to one of our skin specialists will help you decide which treatments are right for your skin profile.

-It’s best for combination skin types to meet with one of our aestheticians that can help you formulate a skin regimen right for your skin profile.
+It’s best for combination skin types to meet with one of our aestheticians to help you formulate and customize a skin regimen perfect for your skin profile.